 The Vatican museum consists of several pontifical museums and galleries, which are open for public viewing.
 Several popes founded the museums.
 They were among the first art lovers who opened their art collections to the public.
 The museum originated as a group of sculptures gathered by Pope Julius (1503-1513), and these carvings can still be seen today at the Cortile Ottagono that is within the museum complex.

 Popes Clement XIV (1769-1774) and Pius VI (1775-1799) established and set up the first curatorial section in the museum.
 In fact, the Pio-Clementine Museum was named after them.
 Later on, then Pope Pius VII (1800-1823) added an assortment of classical antiquities.
 He included the Chiaromonti Museum and the Braccio Nuovo gallery.
 He also enhanced the Epigraphic Collection, which was kept intact in the Lapidary Gallery.
 The Vatican museum is also famous for its Sistine Chapel, with its ceiling decorated with Michelangelo’s world renowned “Creation.”

 The Vatican Museum has a diverse collection of sculptures, artworks, and artifacts that were gathered by different popes from decade to decade.

 There is an Egyptian museum where a collection of Egyptian artifacts from 15th and 17th century can be found.
-It has also tapestries and inscriptions of Hebrews cemeteries of ancient Rome.
+It also has tapestries and inscriptions of Hebrews cemeteries of ancient Rome.
 A collection of Modern Religious Art was added to the Museums in 1973.
-Along with the Sistine Chapel, the Stanze della Segnatura decorated by Raphael can also be found along the entrance to the museum, which was set up in 2000.
+Along with the Sistine Chapel, the Stanze della Segnatura decorated by Raphael can also be found along the entrance to the museum, which was set up in the year 2000.

 However, the Vatican Museums’ displays are more focused on works of the Greek and Roman artists and craftsmen that are in marble and bronze.